If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Known as the town of grapes and wine, Balatonboglár is a popular wine region on the southern shore.

-You can visit the Majthényi Présház, a family-owned winery for an authentic experience.
+You can visit the Majthényi Présház, a family-owned winery, for an authentic experience.

-Don’t forget to climb the unique lookout tower, the Globe Observatory for jaw-dropping views over the lake area.
+Don’t forget to climb the unique lookout tower, the Globe Observatory, for jaw-dropping views over the lake area.

 Recommended Hotel in Balatonboglar: Partvilla Balatonboglar